-At the beginning of each school year, or when a child joins All Saints School, parents are asked to submit a child's medical record, including a report of any medical conditions and medications.
+At the beginning of each school year, or when a student joins All Saints, parents are to submit a child's medical record, including a report of any medical conditions and medications.
 A clinic is maintained for first aid and emergencies.